 The target device of a project can be changed using the menu item File > Change target device.
 A list of devices to which you can transfer the project appears.
 Select the device and confirm with OK.
 Check and repair broken links, if any.
-The program can be checked in the simulation.
+The program can be checked using simulation (sect.
+7.11).
 Save the modified project.